BeeStation/BeeStation-Hornet/README.md

 You can **no** longer compile the codebase simply through **DreamMaker**.

-You will find `BUILD.bat` in the root folder of Beestation, double-clicking it will initiate the build.
+You will find `BUILD.bat` in the root folder of Monkestation, double-clicking it will initiate the build.
 It consists of multiple steps and might take around 1-5 minutes to compile.
 Unix users can directly call ./tools/build/build.

-**Building Beestation in DreamMaker directly is now deprecated and might produce errors**, such as `'tgui.bundle.js': cannot find file`.
+**Building Monkestation in DreamMaker directly is now deprecated and might produce errors**, such as `'tgui.bundle.js': cannot find file`.

 **[How to compile in VSCode and other build options](tools/build/README.md).**